 For a more detailed description of the M.A. program in journalism, contact the School of Journalism and Mass Communication.

 The School of Journalism and Mass Communication and the College of Law offer a combined Master of Arts in journalism/J.D.
 The combined degree program allows students to count a limited amount of credit toward both degrees.
 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 Admission for the M.A. program in journalism is for fall entry.

-For information about the J.D., see the Juris Doctor (College of Law) section of the Catalog.
+For information about the J.D., see Juris Doctor (College of Law) in the Catalog.